videojs/http-streaming/README.md

 ##### captionServices
 * Type: `object`
 * Default: undefined
-* Allow to override instream captions like 608 and 708 to provide labels or languaages.
+* Provide extra information, like a label or a language, for instream (608 and 708) captions.

 The captionServices options object has properties that map to the caption services.
 Each property is an object itself that includes several properties, like a label or language.